 Building a House in Surrey

-We are currently processing permit applications for construction of new Single Family Dwellings received on October 3, 2016.
+We are currently processing permit applications for construction of Single Family Dwellings received on December 8, 2016.

 Before You Begin

 Research your lot to determine what you can build.

 Depending on what you plan to build as part of your Single Family Dwelling, you may have to apply and pay for additional permits.
 Your land use plan must also follow all applicable land use bylaws.

 - The type, size and use of buildings according to the Zoning bylaw

 - Engineering servicing requirements, including sanitation and storm connections